allissadillman/NIH-Data-Science-Bootcamp-2020/README.md

 - Introduction to ML/AI by Dr. Sara Ranjbar

-- Bioethics of ML/AI by Emma Jardas
+- Bioethics of ML/AI by E Jardas

 ## Wednesday 8th